15knots/cmakeed/README.md

 - Preference Panel to define custom keystroke code templates
 - Keystroke short cuts to comment/uncomment blocks of code
 - Basic hover support to show brief description of command or variable being hovered over.
-- CMake command reference intregrated in the Eclipse Help system
+- CMake command reference integrated in the Eclipse Help system
 - Editing of CMakeLists.txt and any *.cmake file or *.cmake.in file

 ## 1.1.0 (2008-12-29)